 - become familiar with the Enneagram as a tool for personal self–understanding and spiritual growth

 - develop a set of basic questions for framing & guiding spiritually-directed conversations

 - become a spiritual director who is confident in God and growing in competency with people

 More details at http://www.sustainablefaith.com/sod-year-1-overview

 So here’s our invitation to you, dear fellow Vineyard pastor.
-Beginning in 2018, Dan Henry and I plan to join together with Vineyard Regional Overseers to host our first ever regional Year One Training Cohort in Spiritual Direction geared exclusively for Vineyard pastors.
+In Fall, 2018, Dan Henry and I plan to join together with Vineyard Regional Overseers to host our first ever regional Year One Training Cohort in Spiritual Direction geared exclusively for Vineyard pastors and worship leaders.
 Dates & Location: TBA.

 Dan has been involved in pastoral ministry in the Vineyard for many years, serving in Cincinnati since 1995.
 As fellow trainers in spiritual direction with Sustainable Faith, we’re so excited to extend this opportunity for you to join with other pastors throughout the Vineyard family to gather for five mid-week mini-retreats where we will re-dedicate ourselves to our call to Kingdom mission and ministry while slowing down long enough to retool ourselves; becoming what Eugene Peterson would call a contemplative pastor.